Last updated 5/31/2023

 Moreover, protecting property from wildfire damage requires preventative action before flames are sparked.
 Property insurance policies typically provide protection against losses due to wildfires.
 ISO Homeowners 3 Special Form (HO-3) provides coverage for a house and its contents.
 There are several applicable coverages under HO-3 in case of wildfire damage or even loss of use due to forced evacuation.
 Coverage A protects a house and its contents, as well as any structures attached to the premises, such as a garage or deck.
 Coverage B covers detached structures, such as fences, sheds or barns, but excludes any structure for which rental income is collected or that is used for business purposes.
 Personal property falls under Coverage C and includes property on the premises and that which is owned and stored elsewhere.
 Property loaned to a neighbor and destroyed in a fire would be covered under the neighbor’s policy.
 Coverage D covers loss of use, including rental and living expenses if the insured must vacate the premises due to unsafe living conditions, as well as lost rental income.
 Coverage D also includes loss of use, even if the property is not damaged, in cases where civil authorities have prohibited the owner from remaining in the residence.
 In case of loss of use due to civil authority, living expenses are covered for a maximum of two weeks.

 The NAIC and the Catastrophe Insurance Working Group of the Property and Casualty Insurance Committee are increasing efforts to tackle the effects of natural catastrophes such as wildfires.
+These efforts include coordinated studies with various NAIC task forces and working groups on earthquake, severe convective storm, and wildfire matters of concern to state insurance regulators.
 Additionally, NAIC members have taken an active role in educating Congress and providing technical feedback on proposals regarding natural catastrophes.

 As wildfire risk continues to increase, stakeholders including federal, state and local governments; insurance regulators; fire protection agencies; insurers; and homeowners should partner to create solutions to implement sound risk management.
 Given an increase in catastrophes, the NAIC has provided a link from Insure U that can help consumers determine the best course of action before, during, and after a wildfire strikes.
 Consumers interested in insurance information specific to their location should contact their state insurance commissioner.